cjtu/craterpy/README.rst

 Now that you have craterpy installed, head over to the `tutorial <https://nbviewer.jupyter.org/github/cjtu/craterpy/blob/master/craterpy/sample/tutorial.ipynb>`_ to get started!

-**Note**: Remember to activate your virtual environment each time you use ACERIM.
+**Note**: Remember to activate your virtual environment each time you use craterpy.

 Forking this repository
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can fork craterpy from `GitHub <https://github.com/cjtu/>`_.
-You can then clone your forked version, navigate to the root directory and install craterpy with:
+You can then clone your fork locally, navigate to the root directory and install craterpy with:

 ::

   python setup.py install

+**Warning**: This method installs the latest version of craterpy which may not be production stable.
+Installing from pip guarantees the previous stable release.

 Documentation
 -------------